benevolentprof/verbose-giggle/README.md

 my first step would be to Google for a similar problem and solution.
 But since this is a demonstration project, I'll solve this from "scratch".

+Usage: python mars_rover.py [count] [-h, --help]

+Count is the number of rovers in the squad.
+Default is 1, if no count is given

+Assumptions:

+Coordinates refer to map grid squares and not point locations.

+Mars is large and rovers are small, therefore, multiple rovers can be in the same grid square simultaneously.

+Rovers move in sequence, not in parallel.
+I'm leaving the time dimension out for a few reasons.
+One, the instructions are given in sequence.
+Two, it takes 4-24 minutes to transmit a message to Mars.
+Three, rovers normally move only during the sidereal day and no data is provided on the Martian day cycle.

+When rovers reach the edge of the plateau, they ignore instructions that would cause them to drive off.

 ================================
 Problem Statement
 =================================